hphelion/documentation/cli.unix.articles.managedkeypairs.md

 categories: cli linux compute servers keypairs
 tags: cli linux compute servers keypairs
 ---
-#Accessing Servers with Managed Keypairs#
+#UNIX CLI: Accessing Servers with Managed Keypairs#

 Accessing Linux instances with the Unix CLI is easier than ever with managed key pairs.
 When you add a new key with the `-o` option, it is saved in your home directory under `~/.hpcloud/keypairs/`.
 When you create a server with that key pair, the CLI saves that information.
 For example: